 Amka Aliyak is an Inuk teenager who got her powers when she saved Sila, the spiritual embodiment of the soul of Northern Canada.
 Amka’s act of bravery earned her the Soul of the North’s blessing as Sila’s essence merged with her.

 As a result, Amka can harness the spiritual energies of the “Aurora Borealis” and the Arctic.
 Aka Snowguard, Amka joined the Champions, a team of young heroes who desired to rectify the state of distrust by the people towards superheroes in general.

 Illyana Rasputin, aka Magik, is the sister of Piotr Rasputin (Colossus of the X-Men).
 Her inborn powers are inter-dimensional travel.
-This female superhero is able to open portals to Limbo (a magical dimension of demons) and back and thereby travel through space and time.
+This female superhero can open portals to Limbo (a magical dimension of demons) and back and thereby travel through space and time.

 However, most of her power comes from her demon/spell training while she was stuck in the hell-dimension Limbo.

-Through magic, she has the ability to create a sword from her life force (the Soulsword, a mystical sword that can harm and kill magical beings as well as break spells).
+Through magic, she can create a sword from her life force (the Soulsword, a mystical sword that can harm and kill magical beings as well as break spells).

 7. Black Widow (Yelena Belova)